Percy Green

 Percy Green II is a social worker and Black activist in St. Louis, Missouri.
 He was active in the St. Louis chapter of the Congress of Racial Equality (CORE) and was a founding member of ACTION (Action Committee to Improve Opportunities for Negroes).
 He was also the plaintiff in the landmark civil rights case McDonnell Douglas Corp v.
 Green, which remains among the most frequently cited cases in American jurisprudence.
 Green has fought for equality and black inclusion in the St. Louis region for nearly half a century.
 He is a member of the Peace Economy Project's board.

 Early life and education

 Green was born in the Compton Hill neighborhood of St. Louis.
 He attended Toussaint L'Ouverture Elementary School and Vashon High School.
-He later earned a Master of Social Work from Washington University.
+He later earned a Master of Social Work from the George Warren Brown School of Social Work at Washington University in St. Louis.

 Activism

 Green has been involved in several landmark actions related to Civil Rights.
 The most famous of these took place in St. Louis; the first involved the construction of the St. Louis Gateway Arch and the second involved the Veiled Prophet Ball.